timewave-computer/zk-merkle-proofs/domains/solana/README.md

 # Solana libraries

+Note: Solana is not a priority right now, Neutron/Eth Vault First!

 Solana is tricky, we might have to develop a co-processor specifically for it.
 My current idea is that we could have a solana co-processor that is deployed for each application, in combination with an MPC that provides state roots of coprocessor readings.